Nuclear waste generated by nuclear power reactors is extremely dangerous to health and the environment for thousands of years.

 Ratepayers and taxpayers fund billions of dollars to store this highly radioactive nuclear waste.

 The Nuclear Regulatory Commission (NRC) states the waste may need to be stored at current sites for 60 to 300+ years, since there is no permanent storage solution.
-None of the current U.S. storage canisters are designed for this length of storage and may even fail within 25-30 years.
+None of the current U.S. storage canisters are designed for this length of storage and may crack within 30 years.

 The only current geological repository for some types of nuclear waste, the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico, is shut down due an exploding waste storage canister.
 The residents were promised it would be safe for at least 1000 years, but it leaked radiation into the environment in less than 15 years due to a failed steel storage container.
 The cause of the New Mexico nuclear waste accident remains a mystery.

 The Hanford nuclear waste storage site in Washington has continuous problems with leaking steel containers and the waste has infiltrated groundwater near the Columbia River.
 Numerous attempts to improve the situation have failed.

 What can we do to ensure the nuclear waste at all the nuclear plants around the country doesn’t leak radiation into the environment?

 The NRC and Department of Energy (DOE) are overly influenced by the nuclear industry, so we cannot count on them to protect us.
 The nuclear industry has influence over our Congress (both Democrats and Republicans) and the Senate has control over the NRC’s budget.